maxmatical/pytorch-projects/README.md

 - can use sklearn train_test_split

-# create a way to internally evaluate validation loss during training (done)
+# create a way to internally evaluate validation loss during training
+- done (cifar10 another version)
+- note, training can be done more easily using fit(model, data, n_epochs, optimizer, loss_fn) from fast.ai

 # create early stopping condition in training